google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

     })

 See the difference?
 In the plain bundle, module 0 was requiring `render` from module 1.
-With `ModuleConcatenationPlugin`, `require` is simply replaced with required function, and module 1 is removed.
+With module concatenation, `require` is simply replaced with required function, and module 1 is removed.
 The bundle has fewer modules – and less module overhead!

-To enable this behavior, either enable the `optimization.concatenateModules` option (in webpack 4; this option uses `ModuleConcatenationPlugin` under the hood):
+To enable this behavior, **in webpack 4**, enable the `optimization.concatenateModules` option:

     // webpack.config.js (for webpack 4)
     module.exports = {